 The application is surprisingly easy, as long as you have a bank account or debit card.
 You’ll just need to input some basic information, verify your identity, and choose your payment plan.
 Then you’ll start making monthly payments and receive the money in a year or two.

-Once you’ve made three on-time monthly payments on your Self loan and saved at least $100, you can qualify for the Self Visa® Credit Card.
+You can qualify for the secured Self Visa® Credit Card if you meet the qualifications.
+These include: three on-time monthly payments on your Self Credit Builder Account, at least $100 in savings progress, added/updated your income and expenses and an account kept in good standing.
 This is a secured credit card, meaning it requires a security deposit as collateral.
 The amount you deposit becomes your credit limit.

 With a Credit Builder Account, your loan progress (referred to as “savings”) can be used as security.
 So if you’ve paid $100 to date, you’ll have a $100 credit line on your card.
 This card can help you continue building credit and offer more spending freedom.